-Dashed BW: When it is ON the channel bandwidth area is hatched by lines.
+▶ Dashed BW: When it is ON the channel bandwidth area is hatched by lines.

-Reference: (Set / Clear).
+▶ Reference: (Set / Clear).
 It memorizes the current trace on screen, which can be used as a reference for further comparison.
 It may be also very helpful for visually measure the gain or attenuation in a TV distribution network.
 To delete the reference, select the "clear" option.
-It can also be activated by a short press on the export key in the Spectrum Analyzer mode.
+The trace can be also captured by a short press on the export key in the Spectrum Analyzer mode.
 Pressing short again on the export key it clears the reference.